 Join a trekking group after taking moments at Kawah Putih.
 Unbeknownst to many, tourists can go for a hike to the summit of Mount Patuha.
 There are several trekking routes available, one of them accessible from the lake entrance.
 The journey to the top usually takes two to three hours.

-The name Patuha, or ‘elder’, clearly resonates the ancient feeling when walking through Patuha forest.
+The name Patuha, or ‘elder’, clearly resonates with the ancient feeling when walking through Patuha forest.
 Trees have been standing for centuries, undisturbed by loggers partly thanks to the scary stories.
 At the top, stand in awe over the view of the surrounding Cidiwey mountainous region.

 The lake Kawah Putih sits elegantly below.
 But here visitors can enjoy the sight of the lake a bit longer, away from the sulfuric smell and the toxic air.